conorpwhite/HomeAssistant_Energy_Automations/README.md

 # Home Assistant Energy Automations

 This repository contains configuration files for Home Assistant to support automation based on Nordpool energy spot prices.
 The automation includes:
-- Steering heating and cooling appliances using SmartThings integration
+- Steering heating and cooling appliances using SmartThings integration for use with e.g. Samsung heatpumps
-- Steering lighting using HomeKit integrated devices
+- Steering lighting using HomeKit integrated devices also works with IKEA Home Smart connected devices via Homekit integration

 ## Folder Structure
 - `configuration/nordpool/`: Contains the configuration for Nordpool energy spot prices.